 Cedar Rapids Kernels 5, Lansing Lugnuts 4

-The Kernels managed just five hits in this game, but a couple of them were pretty important.
-Byron Buxton led off the bottom of the first with an infield single and came around to score on Dalton Hicksí fourth home run of the season.
-In the third inning, it was Buxtonís turn to hit his fourth homer of the year, another two-run blast.
+The Kernels managed just five hits in this game, but two of them were pretty important.
+Byron Buxton led off the bottom of the first with an infield single and came around to score on Dalton Hicks’ fourth home run of the season.
+In the third inning, it was Buxton’s turn to hit his fourth homer of the year, another two-run blast.

 Matt Tomshaw made his first start of the season for Cedar Rapids.
 The lefty threw five shutout innings and gave up just four hits.
 He walked one and struck out two.
 Manuel Soliman came on in the sixth inning.
 He gave up two runs on three hits and a walk in 1.2 innings.
 He was replaced by David Hurlbut who gave up two unearned runs on three hits and a walk.
 Tyler Jones came on to get the final out and his fourth save of the month.

-The Kernelsí 18-5 record is overshadowed by the Miracle, but they are off to a tremendous start.
+The Kernels’ 18-5 record is overshadowed by the Miracle, but they are off to a tremendous start.

 A LOOK AHEAD to Wednesday

 The Rochester Red Wings will be enjoying an off day on Wednesday.
-New Britain will sent lefty Logan Darnell to the mound against Harrisburg.
+New Britain will send lefty Logan Darnell to the mound against Harrisburg.
 Darnell is 2-1 with a 2.73 ERA so far.
 The Miracle will play an afternoon game in Clearwater.
 Jason Wheeler will look to improve to 3-0 despite going into the game with a 5.84 ERA.
-Cedar Rapids makes their first, long trek into the Eastern Division as they will play West Michigan.
-Lefty Brett Lee is 2-0 with a 2.13 ERA.
+Cedar Rapids makes their first, long trek into the Eastern Division, when they play West Michigan.
+Lefty Brett Lee is scheduled to start and is 2-0 with a 2.13 ERA.

 Twins 1, Tigers 6

 Justin Verlander was Justin Verlander.
-Alex Avila, Miguel Cabrera and Prince Fielder all homers.
+Alex Avila, Miguel Cabrera and Prince Fielder all homered.
 Vance Worley gave up six runs.
-OK, in general, it was not a good game for the Twins.
+In general, it was not a good game for the Twins.
 The lone run came on a Wilkin Ramirez double.